chibicode/solo/en-us/index.md

 published: true
 ---

 This is just a collection of links to libre design software and resources.
-I build this page to keep track of my tools.
+I built this page to keep track of my tools, so by any means this is not complete guide or a recomendation of tools.

-Most of the links are connected to latest builds.
+You are welcome to add any new tools and improve this page, fork on [GitHub](https://github.com/mooniak/libre-design-tools)

 ## Graphic Design

-### Vector Editors
+### Vector Tools

 * [Inkscape](https://inkscape.org/en/) is an open source vector graphics editor, with capabilities similar to Adobe Illustrator using the W3C standard Scalable Vector Graphics (SVG) file format.